lcfg/ljs.io/articles/about.md

 I'm Lorenzo [J.] Stoakes, a 32-year-old English bloke.
 I work at a [startup][0] as a programmer, and like to... [program][1] on the side.

+I am also passionate about flying (I hope to get a license one day), music (I sometimes play around with production and also play guitar), and beer (I hope to homebrew at some point :)

 Contact me at <lstoakes@gmail.com>.

 ## Elsewhere on the Web ##